 Mind games affect the other party and not in a positive way.
 On the contrary, one can feel confused, upset, and lost.
 For example, being passive-aggressive or playing hard to get is part of mind games.
-Recognizing and knowing how to handle in a relationship makes a huge difference for your sanity.
+Recognizing and knowing how to handle a relationship makes a huge difference for your sanity.

 - What are Mind Games?